 Workplace Health Promotion - Mental Health:

-Lunch & Learns with subject matter related to mental health.
+Learning and development with subject matter related to mental health.
+See employee training on myMRU.

 MRU Extended Health Care Benefits – if eligible for health insurance, you have coverage for a licensed psychologist or social worker.
 Please see the employee benefits section for further details.